The Beige Blues, Colourful, Maximalist, Flamboyant Home

 The Guest Room

 This is another room I repainted twice (website story is The Re-Redecoration of a Guest Bedroom: From Dark and Disturbing to . . .
 Squirrel!!!).
-The wall color is Farrow and Ball’s St. Giles Blue, which the company advertises as a “striking blue hue” that “cannot fail to make you smile and will hold its own even in the darkest of places[.]”
+The wall colour is Farrow and Ball’s St. Giles Blue, which the company advertises as a “striking blue hue” that “cannot fail to make you smile and will hold its own even in the darkest of places[.]”
 True that.
 I smile every time I walk into this room, or even past it on the way down the hall.

 I paired the blue with high contrast red, and black and white with metallic gold accents (because I was, at the time, seriously crushing on teal blue and red).
 All of the furniture is hand painted by me with gold liquid leaf and metallics (Modern Masters Metallics in Sashay Red and Sapphire and Benjamin Moore Molten Metallic in Gold).
 The slightly circus-like atmosphere of the room makes it an entertaining escape for our guests.